 Free issue, low-cost parts and spares are readily available to all iForge users.
 But ensuring availability within a controlled, planned environment was proving to be a challenge.
-Which is explored in Indirect Procurement Report 2018 - Drivers of Change, jointly produced by RS Components and the Chartered Institute of Procurement and Supply (CIPS).
+Which is explored in Indirect Procurement Report 2019 - The Future of MRO, jointly produced by RS Components and the Chartered Institute of Procurement and Supply (CIPS).

 There were two main elements of this challenge: